usds/techfar-hub-website-v3/How-To-Update/navigation.md

 ![Local navigation example](images/local-nav.png)

-The specific way the local navigation functions depends on the template the page uses.
+The specific way the local navigation functions depend on the template the page uses.

 - Pages in _Get Started_, _Pre-Solicitation_, _Solicitation_, _Evaluation_, and _Contract Administration_ use the default template and have local navigation, where every page links to its siblings in its left-rail.
 Additionally, these pages generate an _anchor link_ (a link to a part within the page itself) for all second level headings on the page `##`
 - Listing pages, like the _Learning Center_ and _Case Studies_ have listings of their child pages on the index page for the folder.
 For example, case studies look like: